 How A Healthcare Provider Can Use EMRs to Increase Consumer Confidence

 The modern, notepad-toting physician has instant access to all of the patient’s medical details.
-In comparison, the physician that is writing notes on a paper chart may appear outdated to today’s youth and young adults.
+In comparison, the physician that is writing notes on a paper chart may appear outdated to young adults.

 What steps can be taken to update the healthcare provider’s office technology and avoid a loss of consumer confidence?